heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 ## I don't have neough money right now, but I will later.
 What should I do?

 * Wait until you have the money before asking me.
 If you can't pay, I won't work.

-## Why are your prices the way they are?

-* Honestly, I value my time and I'm mad at artists who do model commissions for dirt cheap.
-150 buckaroos for a custom model is highway robbery and they are devaluing *our* work.
-If I go any lower my time would be better spent flipping burgers.

 ## So what are the *actual* copyrights, ya know?